vikipedia/python-trainings/online_course/source/module3/day1.rst

 Working with DataFrame
   - access a column by name
-  - access a row by indexname
+  - access a row by index name
   - access a row by index number
   - head
   - tail